 Aspect Ratios

+The proportional relationship between height and width, in other words, aspect ratio, is key when uploading media and handling the situation mentioned above.
 It is commonly expressed as two numbers separated by a colon, as in 3:2.

 Using a consistent aspect ratio for all the images of a particular type makes them display better side by side, because they all display as the same size.
 For example, if you want your product images to display as the same size within a collection, then they need to have the same aspect ratio.